Kim Tai-chung: Retired from acting

 After No Retreat, No Surrender, Kim returned to Korea and retired from acting at the age of 29 and became a businessman.

-In 2008, Kim made a rare public appearance in Korea as part of a screening of Miss, Please Be Patient (아가씨 참으세요), which had originally been released in 1981.
+In 2008, Kim made a rare public appearance in Korea as part of a screening of Miss, Please Be Patient, which had originally been released in 1981.
 Kim had played a leading role in that film.

 Death

-On August 27, 2011, Kim died of stomach hemorrhage at the age of 54.
+On August 27, 2011, Kim died of stomach hemorrhage at 54.

+He had been preparing to make a new movie but suddenly collapsed during a meeting with friends and died at a hospital.
+He was buried at the Buddhist temple Obongjeong in Uiwang, Gyeonggi Province.
+Fans kept posting memorial messages on online cafes and even opened a memorial cafe for him despite nearly no mention of his passing by the media.